thephpleague/monga/readme.md

 });
 ```

-If you need any help, come find me in the IRC channels (#fuelphp/#cabinet/#mongodb by the nick of: FrenkyNet)
+If you need any help, come find me in the IRC channels (#php-loep by the nick of: FrenkyNet)

 Enjoy!